Pungyeon/custom-tags-article/README.md

 ## Introduction
 > NOTE: You can [skip](#Retrieving tags) this if you already know what a struct tag is/does

+In this article we will have a look at the Go feature "struct tags", talk about what they are and how they are used.
+Furthermore, we will explore how we can create our own custom tags, to benefit even more from this useful feature.

-What are struct tags?
-Struct tags is a Go feature, which defines a tag for a particular field of a struct.
-In itself, a struct tag is merely metadata and does not affect anything.
-However, it is commonly used for defining behaviour for that particular field.
-A very common example of this is the `json` tag, which the `json` package uses to Marshal and Unmarshal struct fields:
+So, to start with: What are struct tags?
+Struct tags are a Go feature, which defines a tag for a particular field of a struct.
+In itself, a struct tag is merely text metadata field.
+However, it's quite practical and is commonly used for defining behaviour for a particular field.
+A very common example of this is the `json` tag, use by the `json` package to Marshal and Unmarshal struct fields:

 ```go
 type Person struct {